borgbackup/borg/docs/internals/frontends.rst

         A formatted progress message, this will include the percentage and perhaps other information current
         Current value (always less-or-equal to *total*)
-    total
+    info
+        Array that describes the current item, may be *none*, contents depend on *msgid* total
         Total value